catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

       |

-      Now we will discuss how to add a compute instance to a server group:
+      Adding a compute instance to a server group:

       When launching a compute instance, you can pass a hint to our cloud scheduler to indicate it belongs to a server group.
 This is done using the ``--hint